best intermediate climbing shoes

 Bouldering

-It is a popular choice for those who climb at the gym.
+These soft shoes are a popular choice for those who climb at the gym.
 It is also a good all-rounder but nothing too high-end for tricky climbing.
 They do pretty well for bouldering, too and perform decently overall.
 It has a fairly reasonable price and provides good value for money.

 Available in